For frequently asked questions on a raw food diet, please visit our Raw FAQ page.

 Animals tend to swallow their kibble whole, which does not do anything for their teeth.
 Some commercial pet foods also contain ingredients that contribute to dental problems.

-Many prescription diets contain vitamins and minerals that help with specific health problems.
-However, the quality of the food itself may be questionable.
-Always read the labels.
-RX foods can prove helpful short-term when dealing with acute issues, but not always as a long-term replacement for a more natural diet.
+Many prescription diets are formualted to address specific health problems.
+However, the quality of the food and the ingredients may be questionable.
+Always read the labels - checking for inclusions such as by-products, corn, wheat, soy and other non-species appropriate ingredients.
+Some prescription foods may prove helpful short-term when dealing with acute issues, but not as a long-term replacement for a daily, healthy diet.

 In the wild, cats do not have access to food at all times.
 Like dogs, they only eat when they hunt.
 Free feeding is the biggest contributor to obesity in felines and therefore is not recommended.